Frame Your Self-Image With Positive Words: Be Your Champion

 Whether you’re a university or high school student, you first and foremost have to know your inner uniqueness and strengths.
 As a student, you can describe yourself as curious, hardworking, determined, independent, adaptable, or thoughtful.
 For example;

 “I am a very thoughtful student.
-When I was working on a group project for my science class, I listened and acknowledged every idea that my teammates offered.
+While working on a group project for my science class, I listened and acknowledged every idea my teammates offered.
 This initiative helped me to produce a successful project.
 I take pride in the fact that I was able to understand and work with my teammates to accomplish something great.”

 How Would You Describe Yourself As A Leader

-You have to narrow down your leadership style and illustrate how you lead others towards productivity.
-CareerVidz outlines 7 different leadership styles and brilliant scripted answers in this 7-minute video;
+You must narrow down your leadership style and illustrate how you lead others towards productivity.
+CareerVidz outlines seven different leadership styles and brilliant scripted answers in this 7-minute video.

 For example;

 “As a leader, I prioritize collaboration, inclusion, and continual growth to attain success.
-I delegate tasks and lead by example and accountability.
+I delegate tasks and lead by example, and with accountability.
 Through that, I foster inspiration and motivation for development.
-I define success by the positive influence I impact and caring for my others.”
+I define success by my positive influence and caring for others.”

 Embrace Your Authentic Self: Discover Your Best Self